 2002A remote-controlled bomb explodes during a holiday parade in Kaspiysk, Russia, killing 43 people and injuring at least 130.

-2004Chechen President Akhmad Kadyrov is killed in a landmine bomb blast under a VIP stage, during a World War II memorial victory parade in Grozny, Chechnya.
+2004Chechen President, Akhmad Kadyrov, is assassinated by Chechen Islamists in a landmine bomb blast under a VIP stage, during a World War II memorial victory parade in Grozny, Chechnya.
+His son, Ramzan Kadyrov, who led his father's militia, became one of his successors in March 2007, as the President of the Chechen Republic.

 2004Comedian, Alan King, dies of lung cancer in New York, New York, at age 76.
 He appeared in the films Hit the Deck, Miracle in the Rain, The Girl He Left Behind, The Helen Morgan Story, On the Fiddle, Bye Bye Braverman, The Anderson Tapes, Just Tell Me What You Want, Author!
 Author!, Lovesick, Memories of Me, Night and the City, and Casino.